Access Control settings section enables you to configure security related aspects of Identity and Access Management module.

 You will need the data from the Identity Provider.
 For details on using the IdP’s application, refer to the IdP’s documentation

-Define the password policy for your business profile
+Define the password policy for your workspace

 Enable confirmation of the Synerise user's credentials with the authenticaton app